Protests of Original or Renewal TABC Applications

 Who can protest a TABC application?

-After this change in position, the Texas legislature implemented changes to the Texas Alcoholic Beverage Code specifying which members of the public and/or government officials are eligible to protest original and renewal TABC applications.
+After the TABC’s change in position regarding protests that resulted from the Core-Mark decision, the Texas legislature implemented changes to the Texas Alcoholic Beverage Code specifying which members of the public and/or government officials are eligible to protest original and renewal TABC applications.

 The following government officials are eligible to protest TABC applications in areas they represent: